Special Interest Tracks

 The HEART curriculum consists of theoretical and hands on opportunities for family medicine residents that express further interest and commitment to seeking solutions to health inequities in Texas and beyond.
 This track exposes residents to longitudinal academic, research, advocacy, and clinical training throughout their residency.

-Residents also complete a graduate certificate in public health or health disparities (paid for by the department), and foster relationships with local community health partners to build their credentials as family physicians actively involved in working towards health equity.
+Residents also complete a graduate certificate in public health (paid for by the department), and foster relationships with local community health partners to build their credentials as family physicians actively involved in working towards health equity.

 Generally, two residents are accepted into this track per year.